MicrosoftDocs/minecraft-creator/creator/Documents/MinecraftFileExtensions.md

 ## .mcpack
 A zipped resource or behavior pack that modifies Minecraft: Bedrock Edition, typically used to transfer resources between users.

+## .mcproject
+Minecraft Bedrock Editor's filetype.
+Files of this type only open in Editor and are capable of containing Editor extensions.

+- .mcworld files can be imported into Editor, at which point they are converted to an .mcproject.
+- When an .mcproject is exported as an .mcworld, Editor extensions are removed.

 ## .mcr
 Contains a 32x32 region of a world; named as r.x.z.mcr, where "x" and "z" specify the region's coordinates; used for saving pieces of a world.